kptdev/kpt/site/book/06-deploying-packages/02-applying-a-package.md

 $ kubectl create secret generic mysql-pass --from-literal=password=YOUR_PASSWORD
 ```

-!> You can also declare the `Secret` resource, but make sure it is not commited to
+!> You can also declare the `Secret` resource, but make sure it is not committed to
 Git as part of the package.

 Then deploy the package and wait for the resources to be reconciled: